What is a mirrorless camera?

 Shorter flange distances on lens mounts represent one of the unsung benefits of mirrorless cameras.
 It sounds nerdy, but because the lens mounts can be wider and sit closer to the sensor, lens makers can do some things that would have been difficult or impossible before.
 Consider a lens like Canon’s 28-70mm f/2.
 Sure, it’s chunky, but it’s also a full stop faster than any of the many 24-70mm lenses Canon and other manufacturers have offered in recent years.

-Speaking of chunkiness, mirrorless cameras can be smaller than their DSLR counterparts because they don’t need inside their bodies for a flapping mirror.
+Speaking of chunkiness, mirrorless cameras can be smaller than their DSLR counterparts because they don’t need room inside their bodies for a flapping mirror.
 While there is a size advantage to an extent, it’s not usually a profound reduction.
 Still, if you’re carrying around a camera for a 12-hour wedding, a couple ounces can make a big difference.

 What are the disadvantages?